jamieskella/monkeyaisland.github.io/README.md

 ## The Experiment

 **Monkey AIsland** is not merely a nostalgia project.
-It is a repeatable experiment designed to measure the capability of generative AI systems in the domain of game creation, conducted anually (or on a shorter cadence based on significant frontier model updates) against a fixed creative brief, with a short few prompt updates to correct any glaring issues that were overlooked by the initial generation.
+It is a repeatable experiment designed to measure the capability of generative AI systems in the domain of game creation, conducted anually (or on a shorter cadence based on significant frontier model updates) against a fixed creative brief, with a maximum of 3 follow-up prompts to correct any glaring issues that were overlooked by the initial generation.

 The premise is straightforward.
 Beginning in March 2026, a single generative AI system is given the same brief: produce a complete, playable point-and-click adventure game as a spiritual (and explicitly unofficial) successor to *The Secret of Monkey Island*.
 The game must include original characters, backgrounds, animations, music, script, audibly voice acted dialogue, and a functioning puzzle chain.
 It must be narratively self-aware, breaking the fourth wall to acknowledge and satirise its own AI-generated nature.
 It is called "Monkey AIsland".